CypherpunkSamurai/nimstrings/README.md

-# nimstrings
+# strings
-A module that attempts to be the python3 strings for nim
+A collection of string constants for nim.
+A nim port of string module from python3